 Olivia and her Ambulatory team at LGH

-Novasure is not an appropriate choice for you if you have any risk factors for endometrial cancer or hyperplasia (for example past polyps or hyperplasia, obesity, genetic mutations which increase the risk of womb cancer (BRCA, Lynch Syndrome) as it will not be possible to access the womb cavity after the procedure.
-If you suffer with fibroids and or endometriosis or you are suspected to have adenomyosis, Novasure is not a good idea as it is likely that period pains will increase even if you have a good result in terms of the bleeding.
-1 in 10 women experience new cyclical cramps.
-1 in 20 women will need a hysterectomy after Novasure ablation.
+Ablation is not an appropriate choice for you if you have any risk factors for endometrial cancer or hyperplasia (for example past polyps or hyperplasia, obesity, genetic mutations which increase the risk of womb cancer (BRCA, Lynch Syndrome) as it may not be possible to access the womb cavity after the procedure.
+If you have fibroids that are larger than 3cm, endometriosis or you are suspected to have adenomyosis, ablation is not a good idea as it is likely that period pains will increase even if you have a good result in terms of the bleeding.
+1 in 5 women experience new cyclical cramps.
+1 in 10 women may need a hysterectomy after an ablation.

-For these reasons, it is best to consider all alternative treatment options for heavy periods before undergoing Novasure ablation as if you have problems after an ablation – treatments are limited to hormone tablets, NSAIDs and tranexamic acid or Hysterectomy.
+For these reasons, it is best to consider all alternative treatment options for heavy periods before undergoing an ablation.
+After an ablation – treatments are limited to hormone tablets, NSAIDs and tranexamic acid or Hysterectomy.

 If you prefer to undergo your hysteroscopic procedure under local anaesthetic Olivia can perform these at Spire Leicester Hospital but in the theatre setting as a daycase.
 You can choose to have your procedure under local anaesthetic; with or without sedation or under general anaesthetic.